 Currently we hand select cacao from Belize, Ecuador, and Tanzania for ceremonial usage.
 With the growth of the bean to bar chocolate movement there is more and more amazing cacao out there, but we still find very few sources that live up to our requirements for making pure cacao paste for ceremony.
 We also very much believe that the cacao chooses us.
-Read on to learn about each of our three origins, and to find answers to some FAQs.

 How do you ensure quality of the cacao?